This Day In Literary History

 Over the objections of their families and friends, Wilde and his ex-lover Lord Alfred "Bosie" Douglas later reunited and lived together, but their relationship wouldn't last.
 They separated again, this time for good.

 Wilde later settled at the Hotel d'Alsace in Paris, where he enjoyed the uninhibited gay life that had been denied him in England.
 He died of cerebral meningitis on November 30th, 1900, at the age of 46.

 Some have speculated that the meningitis was a complication of syphilis, but Wilde's grandson, Merlin Holland, has said that it was a complication of a surgical procedure, most likely a mastoidectomy.
 Wilde's own doctors blamed the meningitis on an old suppuration of his right ear.

 Bosie Douglas, Wilde's ex-lover, would become famous for his classic poem Two Loves, wherein he described homosexuality as "the love that dare not speak its name."
 Oscar Wilde remains to this day one of the world's great literary icons.

 Quote Of The Day

-Today's video features a documentary on the scandal that nearly destroyed Oscar Wilde.
+Today's video features a full length documentary on the scandal that nearly destroyed Oscar Wilde.
 Enjoy!